Business Administration & Mathematics

 Q: What is your biggest passion?

-A: My biggest passion is business.
+A: My biggest passion is in business.
 I’ve been a serial entrepreneur since high school.
 I admit to having a copious amount of projects that, for one reason or another, failed but I did not let my fear of failure inhibit me from trying again.
 Having a passion for business is what allowed me to have the strength to persevere when times get tough.
-I have to believe that if I work hard enough, whether I’ve failed 50 times or 1,000 times, I will put something exceptional into fruition.
+I have to believe that if I work hard enough, whether I’ve failed 50 times or 1,000 times, I will put something exceptional to fruition.

 Q: In what way have you made an impact at LBCC?